 The Hospitaler bowed his head in greeting.
 The two men exchanged knowing smiles as they turned to Balian.

 Tiberias stared briefly at the young man that stood before him then said, "You're your father's son.
 He was my friend, and I am yours.
 His death could've come at a better time.
 Come."

-Balian barely had time to take in the opulence that surrounded him.
+Balian barely had time to take in the opulence surrounding him.
 The Marshall certainly didn't walk like a handicapped man.
 When they reached their destination, he noticed a knight, wearing a chain mail cowl sitting in the shadows.
 His head swam with all that had happened to him in such a small amount of time.
 Bringing his attention back to the present, he passed on the drink offered him.

 Glancing at the visitors from behind her helm, Buffy quickly took their measure all the while writing at steady pace.
-She knew that the Hospitaler accompanying Godfrey's son was a good man that lived his beliefs rather than spouting on about them.
+She knew the Hospitaler accompanying Godfrey's son was a good man who lived his beliefs rather than spouting on about them.
 She had always thought he looked rather like a naughty cherub with his blond hair and bright blue eyes.
 The man beside him was a different story.
 His dark hair and eyes suited his quiet manner and the air of great suffering that hovered about him.

 "They shouted news of your battle with a great lord of Syria in the streets.
 Thankfully, it did not breach the peace.
-Saladin himself sent word that you had cause."
+Saladin himself sent word you had cause."